loathers/autoscend/docs/CONTRIBUTING.md

 # Contributing Guide

-ASScend is a community project and we welcome contributions.
+autoscend is a community project and we welcome contributions.
 There are many ways to contribute, including submitting bug reports, improving documentation, submitting feature requests, reviewing new submissions, or contributing code that can be incorporated into the project.

 This document describes our development process.
 Following these guidelines shows that you respect the time and effort of the developers managing this project.
 In return, you will be shown respect in addressing your issue, reviewing your changes, and incorporating your contributions.